CTZxVULKAN/QRL-Share/README.md

 4. Select This FireFox > Load Temporary Addon > Select **QRL-Share.js** and the extension will just run fine.

-5. If you come up with a really cool feature dont feel shy to add it to this repository
+5. If you come up with a really cool feature dont feel shy to add it to this repository.

+6. Mozilla provides a really nice documentation on creating extensions for developers.
+   I recommend that you check out the documentation [here](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions)